Artmorse/dummy-api-using-quarkus/argocd/README.md

 ### Services

-// TODO: is it preferable to use `annotations` instead of `labels`? is it possible to have selectors using `annotations`?

 #### Github PR notifications

 I've configured a service called `github-comment-on-pr` which allow to send notifications to the Github PRs.